 Alternatively, you can provide measurements from a jacket or coat that fits you well.
 The garment needs to be zipped/buttoned up and laid flat on a flat surface (e.g. table or floor).
 Please check the garment is completely flat (check it is not rippled on the underside) before any measurements are taken.

 1) Flat Chest – from underarm to underarm (to provide the width of the jacket when completely flat):

-2) Flat Waist – edge to edge measurement across narrowest point:
+2) Flat Waist – edge-to-edge measurement across the narrowest point:

 3) Flat Hips – applies to coats and long jackets – width across the widest part of the hips:

 NOTE 2: Please note that the size chart on each product page details the ‘ to fit chest’ which relates to the person’s actual chest measurement over clothes (with the tape touching).
-Therefore the ‘to fit chest’ size is not the same as the garment external flat dimensions as above.
-Please remember that slim fit garments offer a minimal space allowance and always narrow into the waist by about 4 – 5″ (10-12cm).
-Semi-fitted garments offer a smart fit with a bit more room to allow for a thin smart fit pullover but also narrow into the waist slightly.
-Comfort fit garments are straight cut from chest to waist and allow more room for a jumper; therefore you should not need to order a bigger size unless the stomach area is wider than the chest size.
-Loose fit garments allow for a suit jacket / blazer underneath, therefore individuals only planning to wear a regular fine knit wool jumper may be able to drop down 1 size provided the stomach area is not wider than the ‘to fit chest’ size.
+Therefore the ‘to fit chest’ size is not the same as the garment's external flat dimensions as above.
+Please remember that slim-fit garments offer a minimal space allowance and always narrow into the waist by about 4 – 5″ (10-12cm).
+Semi-fitted garments offer a smart fit with a bit more room to allow for a thin-fit pullover but also narrow into the waist slightly.
+Comfort-fit garments are straight cut from the chest to the waist and allow more room for a jumper; therefore you should not need to order a bigger size unless the stomach area is wider than the chest size.
+Loose-fit garments allow for a suit jacket/blazer underneath, therefore individuals only planning to wear a regular fine knit wool jumper may be able to drop down 1 size provided the stomach area is not wider than the ‘to fit chest’ size.

 If the leather is just a little tight or snug, we would suggest sticking with it as the leather, like a shoe, will give a little over time.